Exploiting symmetry in network analysis: Results

 Furthermore, since most symmetric motifs in real-world networks are basic, thus have a very constrained structure (Fig.~\ref{fig:uniform}), we can in fact determine the redundant spectrum of BSMs with up to a few orbits, that is, we can predict where the most significant `peaks' in the spectral density of an arbitrary network function will occur.
 The formulae for the redundant spectra for BSMs of one or two orbits (which covers most BSMs, up to 99\% of them in our test networks) is given on Table \ref{table:redundant}.
-For example, for the graph Laplacian, symmetry explains between 89\% and 97\% of the discrete spectrum in our test networks, with most of the high-multiplicity eigenvalues (`peaks' in the eigenvalue histograms) occurring at the predicted values, namely positive integers (Fig.~\ref{fig:spectral}).
+For example, for the graph Laplacian, symmetry explains between 89\% and 97\% of the discrete spectrum in our test networks, with most of the high-multiplicity eigenvalues (`peaks' in the eigenvalue histograms) occurring at the predicted values (resulting from our analysis of the spectrum of the most common symmetric motifs, namely BSMs up to 2 orbits, see below and Table \ref{table:redundant}), namely positive integers (Fig.~\ref{fig:spectral}).